pdhoff/pdhoff.github.io/teaching/stat532/stat532.md

 ---

 #### Announcements
+2017-09-19: Look over the new notes and review the corresponding material in AOS.

 2017-09-14: [Homework 3](http://www.stat.duke.edu/~pdh10/Teaching/532/homework.pdf) is posted: Do problems 15-19.
 Read  AOS Chapter 4.

 2017-09-07: [Homework 2](http://www.stat.duke.edu/~pdh10/Teaching/532/homework.pdf) is posted: Do problems 9-14.
 Scan over AOS Chapters 1-3 and make